CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 #### OPS.3.1.A5 Regulations for the use of the staff of the outsourcing service provider [Head of Human Resources, ISB Outsourcing Service Provider]

 Employees of the outsourcing service provider SHOULD be instructed in their tasks and informed about existing information security regulations of the outsourcing customer.
-Employees of the outsourcing service provider SHOULD be bound in writing to comply with applicable laws, regulations, confidentiality agreements and internal regulations.
+Employees of the Outsourcing Services Provider SHOULD be bound by the obligation to comply with applicable laws, regulations, confidentiality agreements and internal regulations.
 It SHOULD give representation arrangements in all areas.

 #### OPS.3.1.A6 Regulations for the Use of External Personnel [Head of Personnel, ISB Outsourcing Service Provider]

 If the outsourcing service provider uses external personnel, the outsourcing customer SHOULD be informed about this.
-External employees with outsourcing responsibilities SHOULD be obliged to comply with relevant laws, regulations and internal regulations in writing.
+External employees with outsourcing responsibilities SHOULD be required to be bound by the relevant laws, regulations and internal regulations in writing.
 They SHOULD be instructed in their tasks and especially in the safety requirements.
 Short-term or one-time deployed foreign personnel SHOULD be treated like visitors.

 #### OPS.3.1.A7 Creation of a client concept by the outsourcing service provider [ISB outsourcing service provider]
 A suitable client concept SHOULD ensure that the application and data contexts of different customers are clearly separated.
 The client concept SHOULD be created by the outsourcing service provider and made available to the outsourcing customer.
 The client concept SHOULD provide adequate security for the protection needs of the outsourcing customer.
 The required mechanisms for client separation at the outsourcing service provider SHOULD be implemented sufficiently.

 #### OPS.3.1.A8 Agreement on the connection to networks of outsourcing partners [ISB outsourcing service provider]

 Before the connection of a separate network to the network of the outsourcing service provider, all security-relevant aspects in an agreement SHOULD be determined in writing.
 It SHOULD be defined who is allowed to access the areas and services of the other network from one network.
 There should be a contact person on each side for both organizational and technical issues of the network connection.
-On both sides, all identified vulnerabilities SHOULD be eliminated and the required security level demonstrably achieved before the network connection is activated.
+On both sides, all identified vulnerabilities SHOULD be eliminated and the required security level demonstrably reached before the network connection is activated.
 In case of security problems on one of the two sides SHOULD be determined who should be informed about it and which escalation steps are to be initiated.

 #### OPS.3.1.A9 Agreement on Data Exchange between the Outsourcing Partners [ISB Outsourcing Service Provider]